bitwarden/help/_articles/importing/import-from-lastpass.md

 Importing your data from LastPass into bitwarden is easy.

-{% warning %}
-It is recommended to export through the LastPass.com web vault in order to avoid known bugs with the LastPass extension exporter.

-If you use the LastPass browser extension to export your sites, your password data could be corrupted.
-{% endwarning %}

 ## Export your sites from the LastPass.com web vault

 1. Log into your LastPass account and navigate to "More Options" > "Advanced" > "Export".